wallarm/product-documentation/docs/latest/user-guides/vulnerabilities.md

 Wallarm employs various techniques to [discover](../about-wallarm/detecting-vulnerabilities.md) security weaknesses, which include:

 * **Passive detection**: the vulnerability was found by analyzing real traffic, including both requests and responses.
 This can happen during a security incident, where a real flaw is exploited, or when requests show signs of vulnerabilities, like compromised JWTs, without direct flaw exploitation.
-* **Active threat verification**: the vulnerability was found during the attack verification process.
+* **Threat Replay Testing**: the vulnerability was found during the attack verification process.
 * **Vulnerability Scanner**: the vulnerability was found during the [exposed asset](scanner.md) scanning process.
 * **API Discovery insights**: the vulnerability was found by [API Discovery](../api-discovery/overview.md) module due to PII transfer in query parameters of GET requests.